SQL-Academy/en.sql-academy/course/module-2/basic-syntax-sql-query/article.md

+---
+meta:
+    title: 'Basic SQL query syntax'
+    description: 'An example of simple SQL queries to a database.
+Using aliases in SQL queries.'
+---

 # Basic SQL query syntax

 One of the main functions of SQL is to get data samples from the DBMS.